h8d13/HayDay/README.md

 [Minecraft Simple Neural Network](https://github.com/h8d13/MC-NET/tree/main)

 Just for fun :D
 This software is provided for educational and research purposes only.
 The use of this software to automate or modify behavior in third-party applications may violate their terms of service.
 The authors assume no responsibility for any misuse or legal consequences.
-It is intended purely for educational purposes and should only be done in secluded envrinoments.
+It is intended purely for educational purposes and should only be done in secluded environments.